ojds2022/README_Generator/README.md

 ## Usage
 This app is used in the command terminal.
 Users can start by entering 'npm i'.
 After dependencies are downloaded, users can then enter 'node index.js'.
 After the program is initialized, users should answer all questions.
 Once finished, a professional README file should be created within the 'createdFiles' folder.

+A video of the app being used can be seen here: https://drive.google.com/file/d/12VcVH_ZKAOZv5ScYXW-35BtV_EyZZ5pv/view

 ## Liscense
+None

 ## Contributing
 No contribution guidelines.